FAQs: Renew ANU

 These concurrent realignments are related and will work hand-in-hand.
 They are both part of the same clear mission: to ensure ANU is on a sustainable footing so we can continue delivering on our important national remit into the future.

-15 and 16 October 2024. | Meetings with directly affected staff |
+Meetings with directly affected staff | 15 and 16 October 2024 |

-Address to Facilities and Services Portfolio. | |
+Facilities and Services Portfolio Townhall | 23 October 2024 |

-Commencement of Consultation Period. | |
+Close of Consultation Period | 31 October 2024 |

-1 to 15 November 2024 | Collation of feedback from Consultation and preparation of Implementation Plan. |
+Collation of feedback from Consultation Preparation of Implementation Plans | From 1 November 2024 |

 The Academic Change Proposal references two reviews that have been undertaken in relation to the Centre for Learning and Teaching (CLT).
 Can we have a copy of the reviews?